Leo-Adventure/Leo-Adventure/README.md

 ⚡ The way was long, and wrapped in gloom did seem, as I urged on to seek my fantastic dream~

-🌱 I'm a junior student looking for Ph.D. in deep learning in China
+🌱 I'm a junior student looking for Ph.D. in deep learning in America

+❤️ I'm currently doing research at Johns Hopkins University under the guidance of Prof. Vishal

-🔭 Interested in Machine Learning, Deep learning and Reinforce Learning, want to explore more!
+🔭 Interested in NeRF of computer vision and deep learning, want to explore more!

 🔭 currently working on updating the resource and code I have learned and implemented in class.

-🌱 currently learning Machine Learning, Deep Learning, Computer Vision, and Operating System...

 ⚡ Always looking forward to new things!

-✨ Thristy for new project...
+✨ Thristy for new things...